Tmcerlean/blog-client/README.md

 # Blog Client
-Simple responsive frontend client for blog, built using React
+Simple responsive frontend client for blog, built using React and TailwindCSS
 - Note: There are some issues with the Github Pages hosting currently
 - [Live demo.](https://tmcerlean.github.io/login)
 - Visit the server (CMS & REST API) repository for the blog [here.](https://github.com/Tmcerlean/blog-server)